One Communications Guyana: Guyana Telecommunications Corporation

-As a private sector utility provider, GTT's operations and conduct are regulated by the Telecoms Act of 1990, the Public Utilities Commission Act of 1990, and the GOG/ATN Agreement.
+The Guyana Telecommunications Corporation (GTC) was the state-owned telecommunications provider in Guyana prior to the liberalisation and privatisation reforms of the 1990s.
+It played a central role in the development of national telephone and telegraph infrastructure during the post-independence and pre-privatisation era.

 Services

 Initially GTT’s focus was on the provision of local fixed line, long-distance and international voice calls.
 Notably, its primary source of revenue came from premium rate numbers dialled from the United States, of which estimates of between 35% and 90% were for phone sex lines.
 These services are used today, however not as extensively as before.

 GTT has expanded its residential portfolio services to include DSL, Blaze, fixed LTE, mobile services and roaming.

 The company has an application through which customers can pay their bills, view payment history and top up their mobile accounts. smsbot and chatbot are mediums through which customers can interact with GTT representatives and MMG services.

 International voice traffic is carried for GTT by Verizon, EssexTel, Telesur, BDS (Lime), IDT, TATA, TSTT, Telco-214, AT&T while international collect calling is provided through agreements with Verizon, TSTT and AT&T. The Earth Station in Thomas Lands which previously received and relayed international voice and data traffic is now utilized for domestic traffic.

 GTT constructed Guyana’s first submarine fibre optic cable which was launched under the brand name “emagine” in the early 2000s.

 GTT publishes the Guyana Telephone Directory.

 GTT has developed a smart phone mobile payment system.